vegan in Singapore

 As a traveler with food allergies, I didn’t find it difficult to find something I could eat.
 This is because Singapore is extremely accommodating due to its diverse population and the various customs its citizens have.

-Whether it’s religious beliefs, preferences, allergies, morals, culture — your tummy and mind will be happily satisfied in this beautiful country.
+Whether it’s religious beliefs, preferences, allergies, morals, or culture — your tummy and mind will be happily satisfied in this beautiful country.

 This vegan food guide to Singapore aims to show you exactly how to make the most of your trip to Singapore and the best foods to try in the city.